regl-project/regl/API.md

 Note that you must call `regl._refresh()` if you have changed the WebGL state.

 ---------------------------------------

 ## Tips

+The following are some random tips for writing WebGL programs.
+Some are regl specific and some are more generic.

+### Reuse commands

 ### Reuse resources (buffers, elements, textures, etc.)